Scotland's Cultural Powerhouse

 With 9,000 objects – from rare Chinese porcelain to masterpieces by Manet, Degas and Cézanne; objects from ancient civilizations to works by Rembrandt and Rodin – the Burrell Collection is one of the world’s finest single collections.

-To ensure that Sir William’s unique gift is safeguarded for future generations to enjoy, the gallery is temporarily closed until 2020 for a major £66 million (€78 million, US $91 million, CA $113 million) refurbishment programme of the Grade A listed building, which will ensure more than 90 per cent of the 9,000-strong collection is redisplayed with basement stores open to the public for the first time, and a new central core greatly increasing access to the many artworks.
+To ensure that Sir William’s unique gift is safeguarded for future generations to enjoy, the gallery is temporarily closed until 2020 for a major £66 million (€78 million, US $91 million, CA $113 million, AU $118 million) refurbishment programme of the Grade A listed building, which will ensure more than 90 per cent of the 9,000-strong collection is redisplayed with basement stores open to the public for the first time, and a new central core greatly increasing access to the many artworks.

 Throughout the city masterpieces by Dali, Van Gogh, Renoir, Whistler and Monet as well as stunning works by the Glasgow Boys and the Scottish Colourists are among the artists featured at Glasgow’s free to visit museums and galleries.